Victoria Real Estate Market's Summer Season Surpasses Expectations

 September 2, 2014

-VICTORIA BC - The Victoria Real Estate Board today released its monthly report on real estate activity in the Victoria area for July 2014.
+Victoria BC - The Victoria Real Estate Board today released its report on real estate activity in the Victoria area for August 2014.

 Notes for Interpreting Our Statistics

 The use of sale price statistics can be useful in establishing trends when applied over a period of time, i.e. six months or longer.
 The Victoria Real Estate Board cautions, however, that such information does not indicate the actual value of any particular property.
 Those requiring specific information on property values should contact a REALTOR®.

 The documents we link to on this page are stored in PDF format.
 If your browser already has a PDF plug-in like the Adobe Reader, you'll probably be able to simply click on the document you're interested in to view it here online.
 If not, you can download and install this popular, free software by clicking here.